Garrafao/WUGs/README.md

 	bash -e scripts/run_uug2.sh

+There are two scripts for external use with the [DURel annotation tool](https://www.ims.uni-stuttgart.de/data/durel-tool) allowing to specify input directory and other parameters from the command line (find usage examples in `test.sh`:

+	bash -e scripts/run_system.sh
+	bash -e scripts/run_system2.sh

 __Attention__: modifies graphs iteratively, i.e., current run is dependent on previous run.
 Script deletes previously written data to avoid dependence.

 We recommend you to run the scripts within a [virtual environment](https://pypi.org/project/virtualenv/) with Python 3.10.
 Install the required packages running `pip install -r requirements.txt`.
 The script uses simple test parameters; in order to improve the clustering load `parameters_opt.sh` in `run_uug.sh` or `run_usg.sh`.